 Theft is a common occurrence on college campuses.
-Often, this is due to the fact theft is a crime of opportunity.
+Often, this is because theft is a crime of opportunity.
 Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless opportunities.
 Occupants of the residence halls often feel a sense of security and home atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.

 It is important to be very vigilant when it comes to suspicious people.
-Never leave items and valuables lying around unsecured.
-Doors should be locked at all times.
+Never leave items and valuables lying around unsecure.
+Doors should always be locked.
 The following is a list of suggestions to help you not fall victim to theft:

-- Keep doors to residence halls, labs, and classrooms locked when not occupied - Don't provide access to unauthorized persons in the buildings or classrooms - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer
+- Keep doors to residence halls, labs, and classrooms locked when not occupied. - Do not provide access to unauthorized persons in the buildings or classrooms. - Do not keep substantial amounts of money with you. - Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer.

-- Keep a list of all valuable possessions including the makes, models, and serial numbers - Take advantage of engraving programs to have all valuables engraved with specific identifying marks - Don't leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time
+- Keep a list of all valuable possessions including the makes, models, and serial numbers. - Take advantage of engraving programs to have all valuables engraved with specific identifying marks. - Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a brief period. - Do not lend credit cards or identification cards to anyone, - Report loitering persons or suspicious persons to the police immediately; do not take any chances.